junpataleta/moodle-ubuntu/README.md

     - PHP 8.0
     - PHP 8.1
     - PHP 8.2
-    - PHP 8.3 (tentative)
+    - PHP 8.3
+    - PHP 8.4
-  - To switch PHP versions, open a terminal and run `~/apps/switchphp.sh PHPVER` where `PHPVER` is any of the installed PHP version numbers. e.g. to switch to PHP 8.1
+  - To switch PHP versions, open a terminal and run `~/apps/switchphp.sh PHPVER` where `PHPVER` is any of the installed PHP version numbers. e.g. to switch to PHP 8.2

     ```bash
-    ~/apps/switchphp.sh 8.1
+    ~/apps/switchphp.sh 8.2
     ```

 - PostgreSQL server version supported by your Ubuntu distribution.